-SECTION F - Student Finance
+SECTION F Student Finance

-Subsection 1 - Tuition and fees
+Subsection 1 Tuition and fees

 - IV.F.1.a.
 Tuition and other fees charged are reasonable in light of the market demand and the operational costs of the educational services provided (e.g., length of the program of study, equipment and resources required). - IV.F.1.b.
-All charges are clearly and accurately stated in an institution's catalog and enrollment agreement. - IV.F.1.c.
 A schedule of charges is administered uniformly.